Skip to primary navigation Skip to content Skip to footer

 Raccoon Butterflyfish

-This fish’s name is attributed to the black patches around its eyes that resemble a raccoon.
+This fish’s name is attributed to the black patches around its eyes, which resemble raccoons.
 Raccoon butterflyfish are nocturnal and feed primarily on nudibranchs and small invertebrates.
 They are often found in small schools and can be seen feeding on algae and coral polyps during the day.

 Lau Hau